-- 1. We recommend this tool is used early in the partner selection process to understand if they align with your organization's gender transformation mission and if they can be engaged with further. - This tool should be completed by members of the grantmaking / investing institution, including (but not limited to) investment committee members, technical team members who have deeper understanding of partner organizations and a gender advisor. - 3.
-There are 5 high level categories to assess each partner organization and users of this tool should score each partner organization from a range of 0-2. - 4.
-Once you are done count and the sum the total scores across all categories. - 5.
-Refer to the scoring rubric at the end of this tool to develop a deeper understanding of the current overall gender lens status of prospective partners and how to engage with them or not. - 6.
-At the end of the tool we have provided a glossary of some commonly used terms in the tool which will aid in better understanding of some of the questions.
+- 1. We recommend this tool is used early in the partner selection process to understand if they align with your organization's gender transformation mission and if they can be engaged with further. - 2.
+This tool should be completed by members of the grantmaking /investing institution, including (but not limited to) investment committee members, technical team members who have deeper understanding of partner organizations and a gender advisor. - 3.
+To access the tool you have the following options: - Click on the link below, which will redirect you to an online page https://ee.kobotoolbox.org/V03x71bE - 4.
+A Once you are done answering questions, the online portal will generate results automatically on deeper understanding of then current overall gender lens status of prospective partners and how to engage with them. - 5.
+The results also come with a link to coaching materials on how best to integrate gender into your investment